 WHO ARE WE?

-Bangalore queer tango is a safe-space for queer, trans*, genderfluid and non-binary persons looking to be part of a community that embraces each other in dance and with respect.
+Bangalore Queer Tango (BQT) is a safe-space for queer, trans*, genderfluid, and non-binary persons looking to be part of a community that embraces each other in dance and with respect.

-BQT, started in early 2023, is a space where members of the queer community in Bangalore come together to learn tango, a dance form created by the immigrant and working class community in/around Bueno Aires, Argentina in the late 19th century.
+BQT, started in early 2023, is a space where members of the queer community in Bengaluru come together to learn tango, a dance form created by the immigrant and working class community in/around Buenos Aires, Argentina in the late 19th century.

 Tango holds immense possibilities for us to express joy, love, melancholia and more emotions through music, while we hold another person in a safe embrace.
 We are working towards building a queer tango community that is anchored in queer visibility, expression and joy.